 - 1. "One hour of direct faculty class or instruction and a minimum of two hours of student work outside of class each week for approximately fifteen weeks per credit-hour unit of a semester or quarter, or ten to twelve weeks per credit-hour unit of a quarter, or the equivalent amount of work during a different period of time; or - 2.
+Ive weeks per credit-hour unit of a quarter, or the equivalent amount of work during a different period of time; or - 3.
 At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities established by the institution, including laboratory work, internships, practicums, study work, and other academic work leading to the award of credit hours."
 (CFR 668.8).
 Therefore, the Evangelical Seminary of Puerto Rico establishes: - The use of the Carnegie system for the assignment of equivalence of credit hours. - The unit of credit hours will be defined as follows: